-The Salem County Prosecutor’s Office currently has eight (8) lawyers on staff.
+The Salem County Prosecutor’s Office currently has eleven (11) lawyers on staff.
 This includes the First Assistant Prosecutor and Prosecutor Lenahan.
 Because we are relatively small in size, our attorneys cannot, like other prosecutors’ offices, dedicate all of their time to one specialty.
 Our Assistant Prosecutors are required to perform many different tasks including handling trial matters, plea negotiations, sentences, restitution matters, appeals, bail hearings, municipal court appeals, extradition matters and other varied matters for which a prosecuting attorney is needed.

 To enhance our efficiency, our Assistant Prosecutors have been split into two (2) teams, with one team responsible for scheduled trials and duty assignments and the other team responsible for Grand Jury.
 This responsibility shifts from one team to the other on a weekly basis.
 Within each team, Assistant Prosecutors are assigned specific duties, including a Juvenile Prosecutor, Narcotics Prosecutor, Sexual Assault Prosecutor and an Assistant Prosecutor for Drug Court.
 To the extent possible, the cases are prosecuted vertically with the Assistant Prosecutor who presents the case to Grand Jury ultimately handling the case at trial.